 "I didn't realize it was going to snow so hard today.
 I don't think we should take Henry out in this weather."
 Sarah closed the door behind her and turned to face me, "He's still napping, I guess the winter air is making him sleep in."

 "I was going to suggest that he stay indoors, the park was bare when I walked by it this morning."
-My eyes traveled from her face and down her neck, she was wearing this love sleeve V neck top that showed her perfect delicate collarbones.
+My eyes traveled from her face and down her neck, she was wearing this long sleeve V neck top that showed her perfect delicate collarbones.
 I had to force myself to look back up into her eyes.
 She was watching me with her head tilted, this pretty smile, almost a knowing smile, dancing on her lips.

 "Want some hot chocolate?"
 Those plump pink lips were moving, "Matthew?
 I was just about to make some hot chocolate, want some?"